AyaKhaledSaif/Image_Scraping_using_BeatifulSoup/README.md

 # What you will learn from this post:

 1. basic understanding of web scraping
-2. how to use requests module to get data
+2. how to use requests module to GET url's
-3. how to use Beautifulsoup
+3. how to use Beautifulsoup for parsing data from a web
-4. how to extract data from a website using classes and HTML tags
+4. extracting data from a website using classes and HTML tags
-5. dealing with images
+5. dealing with images using shutil library

 # Requirements:
 - python3